Coronavirus Policy Updates

 Allowable Time Frame Option

 NCMIC has added an allowable time frame for a new Leave of Absence option from a minimum of 15 days.
 Previously, the only option for Leave of Absence was 60 days minimum leave.
-This new option provides doctors the flexibility to reactivate their policy if they are unable to practice for shorter time frames due to circumstances related to the coronavirus pandemic.
+This new option provides policyholders the flexibility to reactivate their policy if they are unable to practice for shorter time frames due to circumstances related to the coronavirus pandemic.

 Coronavirus Premium Charge Waived